MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: INTRODUCTION

+A straightforward solution is to expand the observation horizon with a First-In-First-Out (FIFO) memory bank~\cite{sam2act, hamlet, memoryvla, cronusvla}, which provides limited historical perception for tracking recently completed sub-tasks.
+However, as new observations overwrite old ones, information beyond the window becomes inaccessible~\cite{mtil, history}.
+Thus, in sub-task D, the robot may forget that the blue block has already been tapped and erroneously repeat sub-task C, as shown in Fig.~\ref{fig:intro} (b).

+Alternatively, MemoryVLA~\cite{memoryvla} extends the memory span by merging the most similar adjacent embeddings.
+Although this improves long-horizon retention, such compression may discard fine-grained cues essential for task-state tracking, causing the robot to skip sub-task B and prematurely execute sub-task C, as shown in Fig.~\ref{fig:intro} (b).
+These observations motivate a natural question: can a policy combine lossless short-term memory with compressed long-term memory to achieve both precise task-state tracking and robust long-horizon retention?

-To answer this question, we draw inspiration from cognitive science, which suggests that memory operates across multiple levels of abstraction \cite{humanmemory,episodicmemory,workingmemory}.
-Specifically, the Atkinson--Shiffrin model categorizes human memory into three distinct tiers: sensory memory, short-term memory, and long-term memory\cite{humanmemory,episodicmemory,workingmemory}.
-Sensory memory encodes the immediate perception of transient events; short-term memory serves as a temporary workspace for retaining recent salient information; and long-term memory acts as a compressed repository preserving experiences accumulated from the distant past.
+To answer this question, we draw inspiration from cognitive science, where the Atkinson--Shiffrin model organizes human memory into three tiers: sensory memory, short-term memory, and long-term memory~\cite{humanmemory, episodicmemory, workingmemory}.
+Each tier serves a distinct role: sensory memory filters immediate perceptual inputs, short-term memory then maintains recent salient information, and long-term memory finally stores compressed experiences for persistent retention.
+This principle is well aligned with memory-dependent manipulation, where a robot must perceive the current scene, track recent task progress, and retain distant but task-relevant history.

-Guided by this hierarchical cognitive mechanism, we propose MemoAct (Fig.~\ref{fig:intro} (c)) to explicitly address our initial question.
-MemoAct comprises three core components: (1) a sensory distillation module that extracts essential sensory memory from redundant visual inputs via a learnable query token; (2) a long short-term memory module that maintains both a lossless short-term memory bank for tracking recent task flows and a compressed long-term memory bank for encoding persistent historical information through causal attention-based compression and similarity-based merging; and (3) an action decoder that generates history-aware actions based on these memory-augmented tokens.
+Following this three-tier memory design, role separation and its sensory-to-short-term-to-long-term information flow, we propose MemoAct, as illustrated in Fig.~\ref{fig:intro} (c).
+MemoAct consists of three modules: (1) a sensory distillation module that extracts compact sensory memory from redundant visual inputs using a learnable query embedding; (2) a long short-term memory module that maintains a lossless short-term memory bank for recent task-state tracking and a compressed long-term memory bank for long-horizon retention; and (3) an action decoder that generates history-aware actions conditioned on memory-augmented embeddings.

-To systematically evaluate the efficacy of MemoAct, we establish Memory\textbf{RT}Bench, a specialized benchmark derived from \textbf{R}obo\textbf{T}win 2.0 \cite{robotwin2.0}, tailored for assessing robotic capabilities in task state tracking and long-horizon retention.
-Through comprehensive evaluations across the MemoryRTBench and RMBench\cite{rmbench}, as well as in real-world scenarios, we validate MemoAct's significant superiority over both current Markovian baselines and history-aware policies.
-Furthermore, comprehensive ablation studies elucidate the distinct contributions of the short- and long-term memory, and we demonstrate the framework's versatility by seamlessly adapting the memory module to point cloud-based policy baselines.